bmartine24/general_protocols/Phosphate_Assay.md

 ### Chemicals
 * 10N Sulfuric Acid (1000 mL)
+   * CAS 7664-93-9
+   * MW 98.08g/mol
    * Highly corrosive, store in acid cabinet
-* Ammonium molybdate tetrahydrate
+* Ammonium heptamolybdate tetrahydrate
+   * CAS 12054-85-2
+   * MW 1235.86g/mol
    * In chemicals shelf
-* Potassium Antimony Tartrate Hydrate
+* Potassium Antimony Oxide Tartrate Trihydrate
+   * CAS 28300-74-5
+   * MW 667.87g/mol
    * In hazardous chemicals shelf
 * Ascorbic Acid
+   * CAS 50-81-7
+   * MW 176.12g/mol
    * Store in fridge at 4C
+* Potassium Phosphate Dibasic
+  * CAS 7758-11-4
+  * MW 174.18g/mol
+  * Store in chemical shelf

 ### Reagent Preparation
 1. 9N Sulfuric Acid Reagent (1L)
    1. Place 1L amber glass bottle on ice
    2. Add 250 mL of sulfuric Acid to 750 mL of MQ water.
    3. Once cooled, it can be stored in the acid cabinet
-2. Ammonium molybdate Reagent (100ml)) ******NEED TO FIX MATH FROM HEPTAMOLYBDATE
+2. Ammonium heptamolybdate Reagent (100ml)) --------------------
-   1. Dissolve 9.5 g of ammonium heptamolybdate in 100 mL of MQ in a plastic bottle
+   1. Dissolve 9.5g of ammonium heptamolybdate in 100 mL of MQ in a plastic bottle
    2. Solution is good as long as it remains clear
    3. Store in chemical shelf
-3. Potassium Antimony Tartrate Hydrate Solution (100ml)**MAKE SURE MATH IS RIGHT FOR HYDRATE
+3. Potassium Antimony Tartrate Triydrate Solution (100ml) --------------------
-   1. Dissolve 3.25 g of potassium antimony tartrate in 100 mL of MQ water in glass schott bottle
+   1. Dissolve 3.25g of potassium antimony tartrate in 100 mL of MQ water in glass schott bottle
    2. Store in hazardous chemical shelf
 4. Ascorbic Acid solution (100ml)
-   1. Dissolve 7 g of ascorbic acid in 100 mL of MQ water in an amber bottle
+   1. Dissolve 7g of ascorbic acid in 100mL of MQ water in an amber bottle
    2. Store in fridge at 4C, solution is stable when it remains colorless
 5. Mixed Reagent
    1. Add 120ml of 9N sulfuric acid to amber bottle, and stir